RPA Process Analysis Workshop

 Identifying this will help us with mapping the actors and the services in the future steps.

-Identifying the challenges and ability of RPA tools
+Identifying the challenges and ability of RPA tools#identifying-the-challenges-and-ability-of-rpa-tools

 The sub-processes are mapped with the ability of the chosen RPA tool.
 Here there might be some processes that could not easily fit in the scope of the RPA tool, and we need to identify them and do a risk assessment.